pulumi/pulumi-hugo/themes/default/content/docs/troubleshooting/_index.md

 1. Login to Pulumi using the appropriate backend (see [our docs](https://www.pulumi.com/docs/intro/concepts/state/#logging-in) for information)
 1. Run a Pulumi preview to check everything is ok: `pulumi pre`

-* `arch` is used to run the selected architecture of a binary, in this case so that you can run the non-ARM64 version of Pulumi on your laptop.
+- `arch` is used to run the selected architecture of a binary, in this case so that you can run the non-ARM64 version of Pulumi on your laptop.

 ### I'm seeing other errors, please help

 Get in touch with us, either through the [Community Slack](https://slack.pulumi.com) or by emailing our support team: [support@pulumi.com](mailto:support@pulumi.com).

+## I can't connect to the Pulumi Service

+If your network is locked down to external traffic, you're using the service to manage your state, and your security team need to give you access to the service then here's the information you can pass over.

+The URL that the Pulumi CLI connects to is: `https://api.pulumi.com` (not `https://app.pulumi.com`, although if you want to view the console then you'll need access to that as well).

+All access goes over HTTPS via port 443.